ldijkman/randomnerd_esp32_wifi_manager/README.md

+# the ESP8266 version is better / furter
+---

 ## NOTE: issue on the persistance of credentials in the core3.x of 8266, which does not work
 ## Solution => https://github.com/ldijkman/ESPxWebFlMgr/issues/3